 Students studying to become health care professionals can offer support to the Philadelphia MRC while gaining valuable skills and experience.
 If you would like more information about student group volunteer opportunities, email email@example.com.

-Volunteers will be assigned to roles that best fit their skills and background.
+Volunteers will be assigned to roles that best fit their skills, credentials, and experience.

 In order to enroll in the Philadelphia MRC and maintain an active status, volunteers need to: